 Map(s): Dischargers shall include maps that shows:

-A map scale (of at least 1:24000 (1” = 2000’) that is sufficient to accurately depict: the project area, locations of soil disturbance, each project activity, erosion control BMPs, all aquatic resources that may qualify as waters of the state within the boundaries of the project, and the location and dimension of proposed structures with impacts to waters of the state.
+A map scale (of at least 1:24000 (1” = 2000’) that is sufficient to accurately depict: the project area, locations of soil disturbance, each project activity, erosion control BMPs, locations of soil disposal areas, all aquatic resources that may qualify as waters of the state (i.e., perennial, intermittent and ephemeral stream channels; wetlands; lakes; estuaries; and other aquatic resource types) within and adjacent to the boundaries of the project, and the location and dimension of proposed structures with impacts to waters of the state.
 PDF maps, shapefiles, and KLM files are preferred file formats.

 GIS shapefiles: Shapefiles must depict the boundaries of all project areas, site characteristics, and extent of aquatic resources impacted or avoided.
 Each shapefile should be attributed with the extent/type of aquatic resources impacted.
 Features and boundaries should be accurate to within 33 feet (10 meters).
 Identify datum/projection used and, if possible, provide map with north American datum of 1983 (NAD 83) in the California Teale Albers projection in feet.